Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

 See `renderers module`_ for source code.

-Since version 0.8.0, django-jinja-knockout uses `Renderer`_ derived classes to display Django model forms and inline formsets.
+django-jinja-knockout uses `Renderer`_ derived classes to display Django model forms and inline formsets.
 Recent versions of Django utilize renderers with templates to display form field widgets.
 There are some packages that use renderers with templates to generate the whole forms.
 In addition to that, django-jinja-knockout uses renderers to generate the formsets with the related forms, which follows Django DRY approach.
 It's possible to override the displayed HTML partially or completely.

 The base `Renderer`_ class is located in `tpl` module and is not tied to any field / form / formset.
 It may be used in any template context.